The Diary of a Teenage Girl

 The Diary of a Teenage Girl is a 2015 American comedy-drama film written and directed by Marielle Heller, based on the hybrid novel of the same name by Phoebe Gloeckner.
-It stars Bel Powley as a 15-year-old girl who becomes sexually active by starting a relationship with her mother's boyfriend.
+It stars Bel Powley as a 15-year-old girl in 1970s San Francisco who becomes sexually active by starting a relationship with her mother's boyfriend.
 It also stars Kristen Wiig, Alexander Skarsgård, Christopher Meloni, Quinn Nagle, and Austin Lyon.
-It premiered at the 2015 Sundance Film Festival and had a limited release on August 7, 2015 by Sony Pictures Classics.
+It premiered at the 2015 Sundance Film Festival and had a limited release on August 7, 2015, by Sony Pictures Classics.

 Plot

-In 1976 San Francisco, 15-year-old aspiring cartoonist Minnie begins keeping an audio diary.
+In 1976 San Francisco, 15-year-old aspiring cartoonist Minnie Goetze begins keeping an audio diary.
 She is stirred by her awakening sexuality and wants to lose her virginity.
 She fears she may be unattractive.

 When Minnie's bohemian mother Charlotte is too busy to go out with her boyfriend Monroe, she suggests he take Minnie out instead.
 At a bar, they flirt and she tells him she wants to sleep with him.
 They begin meeting at his apartment and having sex.
 She shares the details of her sexual experiences with her friend Kimmie, and records them in her audio diary.

 At a comic book store, Minnie sees cartoonist Aline Kominsky signing books.
 She mails Aline her first comic, about a woman walking through town.

 Minnie sleeps twice with her schoolmate Ricky, but he finds her sexual enthusiasm intimidating.
 At a bar, Minnie and Kimmie decide to pose as prostitutes.
-They fellate two boys in the bathroom, but the next day agree it was a bad choice.
+They fellate two boys in the bathroom, but the next day they agree it was a bad choice.
 Minnie's stepfather, Pascal, calls from New York City and invites Minnie to live with him, but she declines.

-Charlotte loses her job as a librarian.
-So, Minnie and her younger sister Gretel ask Pascal for money, and though he is irritated, he sends the family a check.
+Charlotte loses her job as a librarian, so Minnie and her younger sister Gretel ask Pascal for money, and though he is irritated, he sends the family a check.
 After a wild party, Minnie, Kimmie, and Monroe have a threesome.
-Kimmie later says it was a one-off as Minnie seems bothered by it.
-She adds, it's not as if Minnie loves Monroe.
+As Minnie seems bothered by the encounter, Kimmie later announces that it was a one-off and, she adds, it's not as if Minnie loves Monroe.

-Minnie realises, and says, that she does love him.
-She becomes increasingly uncomfortable with her affair with Monroe and he keeps breaking it off saying it is wrong only to continue having sex with her.
-Yet, when she wants sex, he acts too tired or pushes her down to give him a blow job.
+Minnie realizes that she does love Monroe and tells him so.
+She becomes increasingly uncomfortable with her affair, and Monroe keeps breaking it off, saying it's wrong to continue having sex.
+Yet when she wants sex, he acts too tired or pushes her down to give him a blow job.
 Her own satisfaction is a minor consideration.